Jonathan Thompson (lawyer): Pursuit of Andrew Jackson for debts

 Jackson ignored the pressure, and took the issue to court.
 According to the editors of The Papers of Andrew Jackson, "While in Mississippi on the Natchez expedition, both Jackson and John Coffee filed depositions with the [Adams County] court on March 25, 1813...The case was continued from the April to the October session, 1813, with Jackson again summoned.
 Then preparing to leave with his troops for the Creek country and unable to attend, Jackson filed another deposition, supported by a statement from William Eastin."
 The Adams Court ultimately decided that Jackson owed no debt to Blannerhasset, or Burr.
-Later Josiah Snelling wrote, in a Jackson biography produced in opposition to his 1832 presidential campaign that the editor of the Natchez Ariel reported that Jackson had "'threatened to hang the attorney to the first tree, or highest tree,' if he attempted to arrest him on that account.
+Josiah Snelling later wrote—in a biography produced in opposition to Jackson's 1832 presidential campaign—that the editor of the Natchez Ariel reported that Jackson had "'threatened to hang the attorney [Thompson] to the first tree, or highest tree,' if he attempted to arrest him on that account.
 We do not pretend to vouch for the accuracy of this report, but we do know the friends of the attorney were in the habit of quizzing him on this subject for some time after the general left this [area]."